 How will you help my child settle in?

 To make the transition as stress-free as possible, we recommend 4 one-hour visits prior to the start date.
 Transition visits are at least 45 minutes to an hour for each visit.
 First transition you can stay with your child, so the teachers can get to know them better through you and vice versa, then 2nd, 3rd and 4th you can just drop them off to us, then when you return the teachers can let you know how they went.

 Once your child starts with us, feel free to phone the centre at any time to find out how they are getting on – you might find this unnecessary once you see how much they love our centre!

 Do you participate in the 20 hours ECE scheme?

 Yes, we do!
-Under this scheme if your child is aged 3, 4 or 5 they can receive fully subsidised care, up to 6 hours per day for a total of 20 hours per week.
+Under this scheme if your child is aged 3, 4 or 5 they can receive fully subsidised care, for a total of 20 hours per week (either allocated morning / afternoon sessions or as part of a full enrolment).
 For more information, please get in touch.

 What sort of food will my child be eating?